HomerReid/scuff-em/doc/docs/applications/GeneralReference.md

 > $\omega_0=3\cdot 10^{14}$ rad/sec.
 The argument of `--Omega` may be a
 > [complex number](../applications/GeneralReference.md#Complex).
 >
-> The complementary option `--Lambda` instead specifies the frequency
+> The alternative option `--Lambda` instead specifies the frequency
 > in terms of the corresponding free-space wavelength $\lambda=c/\omega$
 > (where $c$ is the *vacuum* speed of light, irrespective of the material
 > properties of your geometry.)